MEDICAL - contact an employee of the Medical Section for additional information.

 - How many employees must you have before coverage is mandatory?

 Any business that has five (5) or more employees, other than contractors, is required by law to have workers' compensation coverage.
 The term employee includes all full or part-time employees, officers of a corporation or members of an LLC.
-Once the coverage is secured, the employer may choose to exclude the officers or members by filing with the Division an officer exemption form.

 - Where can an employer purchase a workers' compensation insurance policy?